pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 - **When will the dataset be distributed?** Starting on 2022-05-17 with a one month automatically renewing subscription.

 - **Will the dataset be distributed under a copyright or other intellectual property license, and/or under applicable terms of use?** Yes, under the DSA which has similar terms to the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
-A “human-readable” summary of the license is provided by [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+A "human-readable" summary of the license is provided by [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Note that the DSA is the license, not the Creative Commons website or their generic version of the license.

 - **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** We removed all PII or traces back to any Steam ID.
 Steam is the platform used to play CS:GO, and while a game account may be anonymous, we have taken great care to remove any possibility of scraping valid Steam IDs from the data or the ability to download the CS:GO demo file.